exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-1.md

 - **description**: A description of what the theory is about.
 - **authors**: The person/people who made this theory.

-These informations can be viewed by pressing the cog button in the theory selection menu.
+This information can be viewed by pressing the cog button in the theory selection menu.
 As these variables are referenced by the game outside the theory's scope, they must be declared with **var**, instead of **let** or **const**.
 The same is true for almost all of the functions we will be discussing below.

 ### Declarations